filobot/docs/modules/anti-external-links.md

 title: Anti External Links
 description:
 published: true
-date: Thu Nov 11 2021 16:19:09 GMT+0000 (Coordinated Universal Time)
+date: Fri Nov 12 2021 17:31:37 GMT+0000 (Coordinated Universal Time)
-dateCreated: Thu Nov 11 2021 16:19:09 GMT+0000 (Coordinated Universal Time)
+dateCreated: Fri Nov 12 2021 17:31:37 GMT+0000 (Coordinated Universal Time)
 tags:
 editor: markdown
 ---

 # About the module

-This module will allow you to delete the message and warn members to send external links.
+This module will sanction those users who send some type of link in their message.

 > We recommend using this module if you manage a community.
 {.is-success}